ClickHouse/ClickHouse/docs/en/query_language/functions/higher_order_functions.md

 Returns the first element in the 'arr1' array for which 'func' returns something other than 0.

+Note that the first argument (lambda function) can't be omitted in the `arrayFirst` function.

 ### arrayFirstIndex(func, arr1, ...) {#higher_order_functions-array-first-index}

 Returns the index of the first element in the 'arr1' array for which 'func' returns something other than 0.

+Note that the first argument (lambda function) can't be omitted in the `arrayFirstIndex` function.

 ### arrayCumSum(\[func,\] arr1, ...)